tensorflow/swift/Installation.md

   <img src="docs/images/Installation-XcodePreferences.png?raw=true" alt="Select toolchain in Xcode preferences."/>
 </p>

-6. In Xcode's `Preferences > Components > Toolchains` selecting `Verify Code Signature` by clicking engine button next to Swift for TensorFlow toolchain gives a code signature error.
-Although Swift for TensorFlow program will build successfully but this prevents the program from running in Xcode.
-To resolve this problem go to `Signing & Capabilities > Hardened Runtime` and checkmark `Disable Library Validation` under target setting of your project.
-You can add `Hardened Runtime` by clicking `+ Capability` under `Signing & Capabilities`.

-7. Selecting a Swift toolchain affects the Xcode IDE only.
+6. Selecting a Swift toolchain affects the Xcode IDE only.
 To use the Swift toolchain with command-line tools, use `xcrun --toolchain swift` and `xcodebuild -toolchain swift`, or add the Swift toolchain to your path as follows:

     ```console
     $ export PATH=/Library/Developer/Toolchains/swift-latest/usr/bin:"${PATH}"
     ```

-8. **CUDA-only**: If you downloaded a CUDA GPU-enabled toolchain, add the library path(s) for CUDA and cuDNN to `$LD_LIBRARY_PATH`:
+7. **CUDA-only**: If you downloaded a CUDA GPU-enabled toolchain, add the library path(s) for CUDA and cuDNN to `$LD_LIBRARY_PATH`:

     ```console
     $ export LD_LIBRARY_PATH=/usr/local/cuda/lib:"${LD_LIBRARY_PATH}"